 -

-Snowboarding / Skiing
+Snowboarding / Skiing (Cairngorms, Nevis Range)

 Are the midges in Scotland actually a good thing?

+It's an uncomfortable question, but Scottish midges may serve an important ecological purpose.
 Man's attack on nature is never-ending, and we are constantly looking to develop land and destroy our natural surroundings in the name of human progress.
 Perhaps Scottish midges are a natural anti-human defence mechanism that so far has been successful in keeping the human population low in the western areas of Scotland.

 Deforestation in many areas of the highlands has also given rise to the midges, finding the type of long grass ideal for breeding.
 Maybe humans have created this plague of biting flies and need to rectify it by replanting the trees lost in Scotland for hundreds of years.
+Reforestation projects across the Highlands may eventually help reduce midge numbers by restoring tree cover and reducing the wet grassland they breed in.

 Midges as a food source